Meet Your Council Members

 To contact Mayor:

-Council Member Jeff Austin was elected to the Austin City Council in November of 2006 and is currently serving his third term as council member in the First Ward.
+Council Member Jeff Austin was elected to the Austin City Council in November of 2006 to represent the First Ward.
+After serving three terms as council member in the First Ward, he was elected to serve as Council Member-At-Large in 2018.
 He is proud to serve the residents of the First Ward and all citizens of Austin.

-As a senior council member, Austin sits on several boards including the Austin/Mower County Homeownership Board, Park & Recreation Board, Austin Port Authority, and the Blazing Star Joint Powers Board.
+As a senior Council Member, Austin sits on several boards including the Austin/Mower County Homeownership Board, Human Rights Commission, Austin Port Authority, the Law Enforcement Center Committee, and the Blazing Star Joint Powers Board.

-Council Member Austin is a lifelong resident of Austin.
-He is an Assistant Store Leader for Kwik Trip in Austin.
+Council Member Austin was born in Austin and is a lifelong resident of Austin.
+Council Member Austin has been involved in many businesses in Austin including Gopher Distributing Company, The UPS Store and the Austin Elks Club.
+He is currently a Certified Assistant Store Leader for Kwik Trip in Austin.

 To contact Council Member Austin: